 Review

-Since planers have the heavy duty task of taking a wide swath of wood off a panel there are conditions that make for better performance.
+Since planers have the heavy task of taking a wide swath of wood off a panel, some conditions make for better performance.

-And, the number one feature is the SPEED of feed.
+And the number one feature is the SPEED of the feed.

-While 26 feet per minute, the standard in thickness planers, seems fine it is a bit fast for most hardwoods.
-Which is why woodworkers will opt for the DW735X over similarly priced and brand-competitive planers.
+While 26 feet per minute, the standard in thickness planers, seems fine, it is a bit fast for most hardwoods.
+This is why woodworkers opt for the DW735X over similarly priced and brand-competitive planers.

 Pros